-If you already know what EDI is and the basics of how it works, then you can skip ahead to page 11 for section 2, where we guide you through how to assess what type of solution is right for your business.
+If you already know what EDI is and the basics of how it works, then you can skip ahead to page 12, where we guide you through how to assess what type of solution is right for your business.

 What is EDI and why do companies use it?